top of page

 “Varick!”

-All eyes turned as the pit gladiators guarding the caverns entrance moved out of the way as a mere dragon pushed its head through them, hissing menacingly as it passed.
-My-re, wearing finely etched platemail armor, was mounted on its back with reigns in hand.
-She guided Koma towards the fighting pit and they both went down.
-Varick backed up, as Koma barred its fangs.
-Dismounting, she went to the crumpled and bloody form of Vomarian Fae and helped him up.
+All eyes turned.
+The pit gladiators guarding the cavern entrance moved out of the way.
+A mere dragon pushed its head through them, hissing menacingly as it passed.
+Mounted on its back with reins in hand, My‑re wore finely etched plate mail armor.
+She guided Koma toward the fighting pit, and they both went down.
+Varick backed up when Koma bared its fangs.
+Dismounting, My‑re went to the crumpled and bloody form of Vomarian and helped him up.

 “Can you ride?”

-“I’ll bloody well ride out of here,” Vomarian said weakly and continued, “Don’t fight him.
+“I’ll bloody well ride out of here,” Vomarian muttered weakly and continued, “Don’t fight him.
 I tried.
 He’s too powerful.”

 Nodding in understanding, My‑re helped him mount Koma.

-“I have unfinished business with that Shagornan elf,” Varick spat and pulled out two back-up long swords sheathed on his back.
+“I have unfinished business with that Shagornan Elf,” Varick spat, pulling out two backup long swords sheathed on his back.
 “He is not going anywhere.
 This is a Dark Arena match.
 It is not over until someone is dead.”

-“You have unfinished business with me,” My-re replied.
-She then pulled from either side of Koma two rectangular, gladiator large shields that would cover a person’s body.
-The outside was covered with dense leather hide of an animal with interlocking groves running their length.
-The metal was several times thicker and each had a curved dome extension at the top, which could cover the users head.
+“You have unfinished business with me,” My‑re replied.
+She then pulled from either side of Koma two rectangular, large gladiator shields that would protect a person’s body.
+A dense leather hide of an animal covered the outside with interlocking grooves running their length.
+The metal was several times thicker than a regular shield, each with a curved dome extension at the top, which could conceal the user's head.
 She slammed one into the sandy ground.
-It made a large indention and its massive weight kept it sturdy and in place.
+It made a large indention, and its massive weight kept it sturdy and in place.

-“Koma, get Vomarian out of here,” My-re said to the mere dragon as it climbed out of the fighting pit in the ground with the Shagornan elf hanging on.
-Varick nodded and his men let them pass out of the cavern.
+“Koma, get Vomarian out of here,” My‑re said to the mere dragon.
+It climbed out of the fighting pit with the Shagornan Elf hanging on.

 “Of course.
 All you have to do is defeat me,” Varick retorted.